 Natural Black Diamonds: What You Need to Know

 Black diamonds are rare and can be only found in the Central African Republic and Brazil regions which produce raw diamonds.
 There are three types of black diamonds:

-- White diamonds - Cheaper than industry-grade and it can be transformed into treated black diamonds by heating and irradiating them.
+White diamonds - Cheaper than industry-grade and they can be transformed into treated black diamonds by heating and irradiating them.